pepkit/pepspec/docs/specification.md

 #### *sample_modifiers.imply*

 The `imply` modifier adds sample attributes with values that depends on the *value* of an existing attribute.
 Under the `imply` keyword is a list of items.
-Each item has an `if` section and an `then` section.
+Each item has an `if` section and a `then` section.
 The `if` section defines one or more attributes, each with one or more possible values.
-If *all* attributes listed have *any* of the values in the list for that attribute, then the sample passes the conditional and the new attributes will be implied.
-One or more attributes to imply are listed under the `then` section, with the key specifying the name of the attribute and the value its value.
+If *all* attributes listed have *any* of the values in the list for that attribute, then the sample passes the conditional and the implied attributes will be added.
+One or more attributes to imply are listed under the `then` section as `key: value` pairs.

 Example: